-For a general Windows user, resetting a lost or forgotten administrative password can be a bit troublesome if you don’t have proper tools and techniques to reset it, depending on the underlying OS that you’re using.
+For a general Windows user, resetting a lost or forgotten administrative password can be a bit troublesome if you don’t have the proper tools and techniques to reset it, depending on the underlying OS that you’re using.
 However, there are several third-party free password recovery tools available in the market that can help you reset your password, but that’s not our topic here.
 In this guide, we show you how to reset & recover a lost or forgotten Windows password using a simple Sticky Keys trick.

 Sticky Keys enables users to enter key combinations by pressing keys in sequence rather than simultaneously.
 This is desirable, especially for users who are unable to press the keys in combination due to some physical challenges.
 Although the method of enabling Sticky keys helps in simplifying various tasks, its system files can be replaced.